-- 1. The AP transmit power obtained through automatic radio calibration determines the upper power limit.
+- The AP transmit power obtained through automatic radio calibration determines the upper power limit.
 PPC adjusts AP transmit power per packet within the upper limit. - Automatic radio calibration can reduce network maintenance workload and keep the AP operating at the optimal performance.
 However, radio calibration may affect services.
 Exercise caution when using it in high-density scenarios where the traffic volume is large. - Radio calibration is implemented based on ACs.
 Each AC implements radio calibration independently, forming the minimum radio calibration range in each radio calibration region.
 This reduces the calculation work of each AC and ensures a good calibration effect.

-2.4 Air Port Usage Efficiency
+2.4 Air Interface Usage Efficiency

-Access of low-rate STAs seriously reduces efficiency of the air port and degrades user experience, especially in high-density scenarios where many users access the network.
-Increased number of low-rate STAs consumes more resources on the air port, reduces the AP capacity, and lowers user experience.
+Access of low-rate STAs seriously reduces efficiency of the air interface and degrades user experience, especially in high-density scenarios where many users access the network.
+Increased number of low-rate STAs consumes more resources on the air interface, reduces the AP capacity, and lowers user experience.
 Controlling access and resource usage of low-rate STAs can reduce the impact.

-Figure 2-10 Air port efficiency improvement
+Figure 2-10 Air interface efficiency improvement

-1. Restrict access from low-rate STAs.

-An AP checks the access rate of STAs and rejects access from low-rate STAs.

-2. Restrict access from weak-signal STAs.

-An AP checks the signal strength of STAs and rejects access from weak-signal STAs.

-3. Force logout of low-rate STAs.

-An AP monitors the rate of online STAs in real time and forces low-rate STAs to log out so that the STAs can reassociate with APs with strong signals.

-4. Force logout of weak-signal STAs.

-An AP monitors the signal strength of online STAs in real time and forces weak-signal STAs to log out so that the STAs can reassociate with APs with strong signals.
+- Restrict access from low-rate STAs. - An AP checks the access rate of STAs and rejects access from low-rate STAs. - Restrict access from weak-signal STAs. - An AP checks the signal strength of STAs and rejects access from weak-signal STAs. - Forcibly disconnect low-rate STAs. - An AP monitors the rate of online STAs in real time and forces low-rate STAs to go offline so that the STAs can reassociate with APs with strong signals. - Forcibly disconnect weak-signal STAs. - An AP monitors the signal strength of online STAs in real time and forces weak-signal STAs to go offline so that the STAs can reassociate with APs with strong signals. - Beamforming - Beamforming allows the transmitter to adjust transmitting parameters based on the obtained channel information to achieve energy concentration on the receiving end.

-5. Beamforming

-Beamforming allows the transmitter to adjust transmitting parameters based on the obtained channel information to achieve energy concentration on the receiving end.
 This enhances signal coverage and increases AP capacity.
-Huawei stadium solution supports implicit and explicit Beamforming, which can improve link performance of all terminals and the air port usage efficiency.
+Huawei stadium solution supports implicit and explicit Beamforming, which can improve link performance of all terminals and the air interface usage efficiency.

-Improved performance Termin Jbiquitous al al coverage Beamforming MIMO Signal attenuation MIMO Phase signals signals adjustment Flexible switching Traditional wireless Implicit network Beamforming